ellatrix/hypernotes/readme.md

 ## Description

-This plugins allows you to write private notes within WorPress.
+This plugins allows you to write private notes within WordPress.

 * Adds a new custom post type for the notes.
 * The notes cannot be published and will always remain private.